Spitfyre347/science-calculators/README.md

 ## About

 The Online Toolkit is forever free.
-No sign-up, no ads, no paywalls.
+No sign-ups or paywalls.

 **Topics:** `chemistry` `science` `calculator` `physics` `thermodynamics` `periodic-table` `pH` `stoichiometry` `free-tools` `education`